heavyParsnip/JimbosMoonVacation/README.md

 idk

 ## Any plans for more?
 Yes!
 I have more ideas for Jokers I want to add, but I'm abysmally slow at making the art.
+Stay tuned for new additions.

 ## Check out some of the other mods that inspired this one
 - [NeatoJokers by NeatoQueen & co.](https://github.com/neatoqueen/NeatoJokers)